 Egg whites are low in calories and high in protein, making them a good food for those watching their weight.
 Egg whites are an inexpensive source of complete protein, meaning they provide all the amino acids the body cannot produce on its own.
 Egg whites make a healthy addition to any meal of the day.

-One large egg white contains 16 calories.
+One large egg white contains 16 calories, according to MyPlate calorie counter.
 It provides 3.6 grams of protein and no fat.
 One large egg white also provides 9 percent of the recommended dietary allowance for selenium.

 The American Heart Association recommends eating no more than 300 milligrams of cholesterol daily.
 A large egg contains about 213 milligrams, putting you very close to this limit for the day.
 Egg whites contain none of the cholesterol, making them a good way to benefit from the complete protein in eggs without the cholesterol concerns.